Built Shelter’s design system, cutting development time by 50%

 Brand inconsistency across channels: Shelter Insurance's print materials and digital assets followed different styles, varying in color palette, typography, and logo treatments, resulting in inconsistencies in the overall brand experience.

-Development inefficiency: Each team spent 9-10 hours per week recreating buttons, forms, and navigation components that already existed elsewhere—time that could have been invested in building new customer-facing features.
+Development inefficiency: Each team spent 9-10 hours per week recreating buttons, forms, and navigation components that already existed elsewhere.
+This was time that could have been invested in building new customer-facing features.

 Fragmented customer experience: Varying button styles, typography, and layouts across pages created a disjointed digital ecosystem that didn't reflect Shelter's strong brand standards.